- Are you worried that Minecraft is using the wrong GPU? Incorrect graphic settings may be the cause.

 Some Minecraft players with dual graphics laptops might wonder why that game isn’t using their dedicated GPUs for better graphical performance.

-You need to configure Minecraft to utilize the dedicated GPU instead of the default Intel one.
-In order to do so, follow the steps below.
+You must configure Minecraft to utilize the dedicated GPU instead of the default Intel one.
+To do so, follow the steps below.

-How do I make Minecraft using the dedicated GPU?
+How do I fix Minecraft not using GPU?

 1. Select the NVIDIA GPU